Looking for an affordable alternative to a stone patio? Try this Pea Gravel Patio DIY!

 Next to my back patio there was a sorry looking space.
 I'd call it a lawn, but as you can see from the "before" pic, it was mostly dirt patches and weeds!
 I tried to grow grass, but it never took.
 Needless to say, it was a major eyesore.
 Last year I had a new stone patio put in.
 I love the way it turned out but not only was it very expensive (labor prices in the Hamptons are so high), the workers showed up sporadically and it took months to complete.
 This time around, I wanted something that was more affordable and that I could make myself.

-Pea Gravel patios and driveways are popular in the Hamptons.
+Pea Gravel patios, walkways and driveways are popular in the Hamptons.
 They're beach-y and casual and the stones make the best sound when you walk on them!
-This project can be finished in a weekend- especially if you have a helper (unfortunately I didn't).
-The hardest/most time consuming part is definitely shoveling all the pea gravel into the frame.
+This entire patio project can be finished in a weekend- especially if you have a helper (unfortunately I didn't).
+The hardest/most time-consuming part is definitely shoveling all the pea gravel into the frame.

 The first thing you need to do is measure out the size of the patio.
 I did 12' x 20'.
 I had a local excavating company deliver the pea gravel.
 It actually turned out to be cheaper than if I had ordered it a major home improvement store!
-I also had the wood delivered from a local lumber yard, which was much easier than trying to fit 12' boards in my car.
+I also had the wood delivered from a local lumber yard, which was much easier than trying to fit the patio materials in my car.

 (Note- the pictures include a planter/privacy screen that I also DIYed.
 The instructions for this will be covered in an upcoming post)